panique/huge/README.md

 Set `FACEBOOK_LOGIN` in *application/config/config.php* to `true` and put your Facebook app id and the secret token in `FACEBOOK_LOGIN_APP_ID` and `FACEBOOK_LOGIN_APP_SECRET`.

-## If you like the project's folder/file structure ...
+### If you like the folder/file structure

-... then have a look into the partner project PHP-MVC on http://www.php-mvc.net and https://github.com/panique/php-mvc.
+Then have a look into the partner project PHP-MVC on http://www.php-mvc.net and https://github.com/panique/php-mvc.
 A super-reduced and naked bare-bone application.

 ## Useful links